brayker77/Day-Zero/docs/Canon.md

 🧰 Day Zero Design Goals

-Prioritize beating the game through active gameplay, not full-code automation

-Optimize earliest moments of a new node (first aug ASAP)

-Favor scripts that are readable and supportive, not dominant

 All core scripts are provisional — nothing is sacred

-Emphasize manual faction work, contracts, Hacknet efficiency

 🧠 Human-Centric Notes

-Player is new to coding and will absorb passively while playing

-Script design should be accessible, non-intimidating, and helpful without overreaching

 Robot will generate supporting tools, handle constraints, and reduce friction